 the wolf you feed, by Darcy Parker Bruce

 "Julia, recently separated, has just moved into the rundown Shady Pines motel at the edge of a national park.
 Outside, a pack of wolves is wondering if she wants to hang out.
 Inside, everything she used to know is becoming something other-than.
 A toothbrush becomes a handful of chives, a bottle of shampoo is an owl that refuses to leave the shower, and a stack of papers that demand a signature stubbornly remain just that."

 Dykes on Wheels, by Raechel Segal

 "Jen Whitmore is more than just a Frida Kahlo-loving lesbian feminist—she’s also bipolar.
 After her first manic episode, she must find a way to take her life back.
 Her method?
 Roller derby.
 Will Jen join the Dykes on Wheels, or will she fall on the flat-track?"

-Untitled, by M.J.
+Sailors Club, by M.J.
 Moneymaker